static-web-server/static-web-server/docs/content/features/directory-listing.md

 ## Sorting

-Sorting by `Name`, `Last modified` and `Size` is enabled as clickable columns when directory listing is activated via the `--directory-listing=true` option.
+Sorting by `Name`, `Last modified` and `Size` is enabled as clickable columns when the directory listing is activated via the `--directory-listing=true` option.

-You can also use the `sort` query parameter to sort manually by certain attribute from URI.
+You can also use the `sort` query parameter to sort manually by certain attributes from URI.
 E.g `https://localhost/?sort=5`.

 ## Sorting by default

-Some times one wants to sort by certain attribute but by **default**.
-In that case default ascending or descending ordering of files/dirs by their attributes is provided by the numeric `--directory-listing-order` option or the equivalent [SERVER_DIRECTORY_LISTING_ORDER](./../configuration/environment-variables.md#server_directory_listing_order) env.
+Sometimes one wants to sort by certain attribute but by **default**.
+In that case, the default ascending or descending ordering of files/dirs by their attributes is provided by the numeric `--directory-listing-order` option or the equivalent [SERVER_DIRECTORY_LISTING_ORDER](./../configuration/environment-variables.md#server_directory_listing_order) env.

 To do so you have to pass a [code sorting number](#code-numbers-for-sorting).
 E.g `--directory-listing-order=2`.

 ## Code numbers for sorting

-Below the possible number code values for sorting/ordering which are grouped by attribute.
+Below are the possible number code values for sorting or ordering which are grouped by attribute.

 ### Name